MicrosoftDocs/query-docs/query-languages/dax/date-function-dax.md

 ## Remarks

-- Date and datetime can also be specified as a literal in the format `dt"YYYY-MM-DD"`, `dt"YYYY-MM-DDThh:mm:ss"`, or `dt"YYYY-MM-DD hh:mm:ss"`.
-When specified as a literal, use of DATE and TIME functions in the expression are not necessary.

 - The DATE function takes the integers that are input as arguments, and generates the corresponding date.
 The DATE function is most useful in situations where the year, month, and day are supplied by formulas.
 For example, the underlying data might contain dates in a format that is not recognized as a date, such as YYYYMMDD.
 You can use the DATE function in conjunction with other functions to convert the dates to a number that can be recognized as a date.

 - In contrast to Microsoft Excel, which stores dates as a serial number, DAX date functions always return a **datetime** data type.
 However, you can use formatting to display dates as serial numbers if you want.

+- Date and datetime can also be specified as a literal in the format `dt"YYYY-MM-DD"`, `dt"YYYY-MM-DDThh:mm:ss"`, or `dt"YYYY-MM-DD hh:mm:ss"`.
+When specified as a literal, using the DATE function in the expression is not necessary.
+To learn more, see [DAX Syntax | Date and time](dax-syntax-reference.md#date-and-time).

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]